YairHalberstadt/Blog/_posts/2018-08-12-clr-internals-gc-dead-objects.md

 For simplicity we will assume all objects are small, and none are allocated on the large object heap.

-All new objects are allowed on an area of memory known as the ephemereal segment.
+All new objects are allocated on an area of memory known as the ephemereal segment.
 They are automatically given generation 0.

 The GC will be called by the memory allocator, usually when the ephemereal segment is full.